 After visiting Santarcangelo di Romagna we biked back to Rimini.
 In the evening, we had dinner on a catamaran cruise with East Coast Experience.
 Unforgettable!

 Bonus Tip – Visit San Marino

 Above is my suggested itinerary for the lesser-known places in Emilia Romagna.
 Three amazing days discovering this stunning region that I knew so little about…

 After visiting Rimini, we continued our journey and visited the Republic of San Marino.
 Surrounded by Italy, San Marino is a tiny independent country.
 It’s so close to Rimini that it would be a pity not to visit!
 Therefore I recommend including San Marino in your Emilia Romagna itinerary!

-Here you can find all our tips for visiting San Marino.
+In a separate article on our blog, you can find all our tips for visiting San Marino.
 Below is one of my favorite pictures from there.
-I strongly recommend to visit San Marino when traveling in this part of Italy.
+I strongly recommend to also visit San Marino when traveling in this part of Italy.
 It’s well worth a trip!

 Map of this Emilia Romagna Itinerary

 Below is the map that I created for this Emilia Romagna itinerary.
 All the places mentioned in this article are indicated on the map.
 It will give you a better idea of where everything is and how to plan your time.

 Good to know: Since all these towns are so close to each other, you could potentially just stay in one place and take day trips.
 This means more driving and not being able to explore the towns without the crowds of day-trippers.

 How to Use This Map: Use your computer mouse to zoom in or out.
 Click on the icons on the map to get more information about each place.
 Click the arrow on the left top corner for the index.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu button and go to ‘Your Places’/’Maps’.